LokamHarika/ANPR-ACTT-Smart-Traffic-Management/README.md

 npm install  # Install dependencies npm run dev  # Start the frontend server
 ```
-This will launch the React-based user interface, and a local host link will appear in the terminal.
-Click the link to open the web app.

 #### Step 4: Login to the System
 When the login page appears, enter the credentials: